AliceO2Group/Control/README.md

 ## fpctl Configuration and Inventory

 `fpctl` uses standard Ansible inventory files.
 The default inventory file path is `~/.config/fpctl/inventory`.
 An alternative inventory file can be passed to `fpctl` with the option `-i` or `--inventory`.
-A `fpctl`/Ansible inventory file must provide one or more hosts for each of the following four machine groups:
+A `fpctl`/Ansible inventory file must provide one or more hosts for each of the following five machine groups:

 - `flp-readout`
 - `qc-task`
 - `qc-checker`
 - `qc-repository`
+- `infologger-server`

 A host can belong to more than one group, and in fact, the default inventory that `fpctl deploy` can generate automatically looks like this: